Kelly Slater Diet – A key driver of his success?

 The Legend of Surfing: Kelly Slater | Living an Organic Life

-Fruit, Kombucha Tea & Chia Seeds
+Kombucha Tea, smoothies & Chia Seeds

 I generally stick with fruit in the morning….
 I do vegan smoothies–it’s just fruit and almond milk or a coconut milk.
 Sometimes it’s just the fruit.
 I do quite a lot of green smoothies and mix in sprouts.
-Greens will digest with fruits pretty readily
+Greens will digest with fruits pretty readily.

-Chia seeds have been a staple part of Kelly Slater’s diet for sometime now.
+Chia seeds have been a staple part of Kelly Slater’s diet for some time now.
 He has been sharing the nutritional benefits of the superfood on his Instagram discussing the high omega-3, fibre, protein and antioxidant properties of the seeds.

 Kelly Slater on The Chia Co and Chai Pod